preemptive/jsdefender-samples/Ionic/Ionic5Vue3/README.md

 (other messages omitted for the sake of brevity)
 ```
-### Flag: enableInDevelopmentMode
+### **enableInDevelopmentMode**
 By setting `enableInDevelopmentMode` option of the plugin to true, the protection is enabled for all modes('development', 'production').
 To change this behavior, set this option as false.
+The chunks in development mode of vue-cli rely heavily on `eval()` statements, JSDefender cannot protect that, but it works perfectly in production mode.
 For more details refer to this [link](https://www.preemptive.com/jsdefender/userguide/en/webpack_plugin.html).

+### **excludeChunks**
+Be sure to not include the `vendor` chunk because it has some deprecated code in it that JSDefender cannot protect.
+If you still encounter problems after excluding the `vendor` chunk, then you should try to exclude other system chunks starting with the `polyfills` and `polyfills-es5`, but if you want maximal performance, exclude every system chunk.
+The exclusion can be achieved either by including the app's chunks one-by-one, or by excluding the appropriate chunks.
+Of course you can also include or exclude any other chunk.